A guide to UK per-diem: HMRC meal allowance rates for 2022

 For employees, the benefit means more choice.
 Pasta?
 Sushi?
 Kebab?
 The choices are endless!

-Rounding things off, the HMRC subsistence rates reduce the need to submit expense claims.
+Rounding things off, HMRC subsistence rates reduce the need to submit expense claims.
 This means less of that paperwork on both sides.

 What are domestic scale rate payments?

 Let’s get to the part you really want to know: the rates themselves.

 When qualifying conditions are met, the food allowance that HMRC scale rates depend on the length of time an employee has travelled or the distance away from their regular workplace.